 If you experience a migraine, your doctor may ask you to keep a headache journal.
 Writing down what you were doing, what foods you ate, and what medications you were taking before your migraine began can help identify your triggers.
-Learn more about the things that can trigger a migraine.
+Find out what else might be causing or triggering your migraines.

 Certain foods or food ingredients may be more likely to trigger migraines than others.
 These may include:

 - food additives, such as nitrates (a preservative in cured meats), aspartame (an artificial sugar), or monosodium glutamate (MSG)